 If you’ve ever thought investing in comics is for the birds, you could be missing out.
 It’s well-known that diversifying your portfolio with hard, tangible assets is a sound choice, even through alternative investments.
 But how much money can comic book investing actually garner?

 There are conflicting notions about actual, realized value, of course.
-Most likely, the lovingly sorted collection of your youth won’t see the returns you fantasized about as a kid, but there are definite standouts on par with other coveted rarities in the tangible asset world (e.g. the Honus Wagner 1909-1911 T206 baseball card, sold at $3.12 million, or a 1787 Chateau Lafite Bordeaux 1787, priced at $160,000).
+Most likely, the relics of your youth could end up collecting dust next to that Beanie Baby collection, and you won’t see the return on your investment that you fantasized about as a kid.
+But as with anything, there are clear outliers on par with other coveted rarities in the valuable collectibles world (e.g., the Honus Wagner 1909-1911 T206 baseball card, sold at $6.6 million, or a Château Lafite Bordeaux 1787, priced at $160,000).

 Just like the baseball card bubble of the mid-1990s, comic books also saw its own crash in 1993.
 Two distribution companies, bent on nationalizing business, started on a massive expansion in the ‘80s.
 In turn, comic book publishers put out more titles and drove up prices.
-Comic book shops popped up across the U.S. like never before, snapping up increasingly larger orders, which eventually became overstock that retailers couldn’t sell.
+Comic book shops popped up across the US like never before, snapping up increasingly larger orders, which eventually became overstock that retailers couldn’t sell.